Women and HIV

 Globally

-The World Health Organization (WHO) estimates that almost 20 million women were living with HIV in 2021.
-Although women account for approximately half of all people living with HIV worldwide, the percentage of women who are living with HIV varies widely among countries.
+The Joint United Nations Programme on HIV/AIDS (UNAIDS) estimates that more than 20 million women and girls were living with HIV in 2022.
+The percentage of women who are living with HIV varies widely among countries.
 Estimates suggest that one in three people living with HIV in the United Kingdom are women; almost four out of ten people living with HIV in India are women; and almost six in ten people living with HIV in sub-Saharan Africa are women.
-The Joint United Nations Programme on HIV/AIDS (UNAIDS) reports that only 21 percent of teen girls (ages 15 to 19) worldwide know enough about HIV to help them stay HIV-negative.
+UNAIDS reports that only 21 percent of teen girls (ages 15 to 19) worldwide know enough about HIV to help them stay HIV-negative.

 Transgender women: Across the globe, women of trans experience are affected by HIV to a much greater degree than other groups.
 This is true whether trans women are living in low-, middle-, or high-resource countries.
-For more information, see our fact sheet on Trans Women Living with HIV.
+For more information, see our fact sheet on Women of Transgender Experience Living with HIV.

 Transmission

-Vaginal-penile sex (sex in which a person puts their penis in another person’s vagina) is the most common way of acquiring HIV (or mode of transmission) among women in the US.
-During vaginal-penile sex (often known as heterosexual sex), HIV is passed almost twice as easily from a person with a penis to someone with a vagina as the other way around.
+Vaginal-penile sex (sex in which a person puts their penis in another person's vagina) is the most common way of acquiring HIV (or mode of transmission) among women in the US.
+During vaginal-penile sex (often known as heterosexual sex), HIV is passed almost two times more easily from a person with a penis to someone with a vagina than the other way around.
 More than eight out of every ten women living with HIV in the US acquired HIV through heterosexual sex.
 This is also the main route of HIV transmission for women in many other countries.

 Sharing syringes for injecting drugs is another common mode of transmission.